stsaz/fmedia/README.md

 fmedia will call module "xyz.decode" each time user orders fmedia to play "*.xyz" files.

 See fmedia source code for more details.
-For example, main.c::main() will show you how fmedia command line binary initializes core module.
-See acodec/wav.c for an example on how to write a simple filter for fmedia.
+For example, `main.c::main()` will show you how fmedia command line binary initializes core module.
+See `src/format/wav.c` for an example on how to write a simple filter for fmedia.

 ### LOW-LEVEL INTERFACE